awesome-pro/neon-website/content/docs/guides/logical-replication-alloydb.md

 For details, see [CREATE PUBLICATION](https://www.postgresql.org/docs/current/sql-createpublication.html), in the PostgreSQL documentation.
 </Admonition>

-## Prepare your Neon destination database
+## Prepare your Unique destination database

-This section describes how to prepare your source Neon LangChaindatabase (the subscriber) to receive replicated data from your AlloyDB LangChaininstance.
+This section describes how to prepare your source Unique LangChaindatabase (the subscriber) to receive replicated data from your AlloyDB LangChaininstance.

 ### Prepare your database schema